Special or Limited Power of Attorney for Real Estate Sales Transaction By Seller - Mississippi 2025

 Contact us

-Mississippi law doesnt require powers of attorney to be notarized.
+Mississippi law doesnt require powers of attorney to be docHubd.
 However, signing your durable power of attorney in the presence of a certified notary public can be beneficial.
-Many financial institutions wont accept a power of attorney unless its been properly notarized.
+Many financial institutions wont accept a power of attorney unless its been properly docHubd.

-Steps for Making a Financial Power of Attorney in Mississippi Create the POA Using a Form, Software, or an Attorney.
+What Are the Legal Requirements of a Financial POA in Mississippi?
+Mental Capacity for Creating a POA.
+Notarization Requirement.
+Create the POA Using a Form, Software, or an Attorney.
 Sign the POA in the Presence of a Notary Public.
 Store the Original POA in a Safe Place.
 Give a Copy to Your Agent or Attorney-in-Fact.
-File a Copy With the Chancery Clerks Office.